FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/_index.md

 ### Start up

-You can start Transfer CFT with the <span class="code">cft start </span>utility; see also Transfer CFT Management Utilities.
+You can start Transfer CFT with the `cft start `utility; see also Transfer CFT Management Utilities.

 <span id="Shut"></span>